kubernetes-sigs/gateway-api/docs-src/concepts.md

 A typical client/gateway API request flow for a gateway implemented using a reverse proxy is:

- 1. A client makes a request to a FQDN, i.e. "foo.example.com".
+ 1. A client makes a request to http://foo.example.com.
- 2. The FQDN gets resolved to `gateway.status.listeners[x].address`.
+ 2. DNS resolves the name to `gateway.status.listeners[x].address`.
- 3. The request is received by the Gateway implementation, i.e. reverse proxy, on `gateway.status.listeners[x].address` and `gateway.spec.listeners[x].port`.
+ 3. The reverse proxy receives the request on `gateway.status.listeners[x].address`:
- 4. If the request uses TLS, then `gateway.spec.listeners[x].tls` is used for establishing the connection.
- __Note:__ The details for modeling a "virtual host" is still [under review](https://github.com/kubernetes-sigs/service-apis/issues/49).
- Therefore, how TLS is configured may change in the future.
- 5. If the `Gateway` is configured to terminate the TLS connection, an `HTTPRoute` is selected based on the request’s [Host header](https://tools.ietf.org/html/rfc7230#section-5.4), i.e. FQDN in step 1, matching `httpRoute.spec.hosts[x].hostname`.
-If the `Gateway` is configured to pass the TLS connection through to the backend object, i.e. Service, SNI is used to match the request with an `HTTPRoute` based on `httpRoute.spec.hosts[x].hostname`.
- __Note:__ Whether `hosts` should be singular is still [under review](https://github.com/kubernetes-sigs/service-apis/pull/43).
- 6. The Gateway implementation performs filtering (optional) and forwarding based on `httpRoute.spec.hosts[x].rules[x].match` .
-The match can be based on the request path and/or header.
- 7. Lastly, the request is forwarded to an object within the cluster.
+ `gateway.spec.listeners[x].port` and uses the [Host header](https://tools.ietf.org/html/rfc7230#section-5.4) to match an `HTTPRoute`.
+ 5. Optionally, the reverse proxy can perform request header and/or path matching based on `match` rules of the `HTTPRoute`.
+ 6. Optionally, the reverse proxy can manipulate the request, i.e. add/remove headers, etc. based on `filter` rules of the `HTTPRoute`.
+ 7. Lastly, the reverse proxy forwards the request to one or more objects in the cluster based on `action` rules of the `HTTPRoute`.
+When specifying multiple `forwardTo` objects, the request is split, i.e. forwarded to each object.

 ## TLS Configuration